anushaghimire/Credit_Risk_Analysis/README.md

 - Naive Random Oversampling
   - The accuracy score is 65% which means the classifier is correct only 65% with the model.
   -  From our results, the precision for the high-risk is low about 1% and for low-risk precision is high 100%.
-  -  The recall value for high-risk is higher than the low-risk.
+  -  The recall value for high-risk is slightly lower than the low-risk.
 <img width="843" alt="Screen Shot 2021-10-24 at 1 26 16 PM" src="https://user-images.githubusercontent.com/85364095/138611629-83b393b0-203d-4d99-8623-89fb82971d23.png">